Rasa-healthbot/healthbot/PROGRESS.md

 ## Week 3:

+- We faced timing issue for our dsm, as all the members were not available at a particular common time due to temproary changes in their schedules
 - We found that installation will be a better option for us as the latest version of Rasa was not available with google collab.
 - We all took our time to gain basic knowledge of NLU, actions and domain in the folllowing days from the documentation and video.
-- We made personal progresses till now in terms of learning.

 -----------------------------

 ## Week 4:
+- We made personal progresses till now in terms of learning.
-- We made a shared repository and discussed our learnings.
+- We discussed about making the learning accessible to everyone of us with a shared repository.
 - We divided the work of making the basic nlu file domain file, rules file and story file among us.
 - We got advised to make a progress file and we discussed about it to give it a go.
 - We also decided to document the concepts that in the previous week and accordingly divided the work.
-- We learned the commands and process of running the bot on our systems.
-- We were able to run the simple bot using the nlu, domain, Story and Rules while that we wrote (which did not include the forms part)

 ----------------------------------